 When my stress was at it’s highest, I was basically home long enough to sleep each day (and, honestly, I could have used more time to sleep, too).

 I just felt totally out of control.
 My house was a mess, my husband and I hadn’t enjoyed a home-cooked meal in months, getting laundry washed and dried was a nightmare.

 Relaxing wasn’t possible, because even though I was exhausted at the end of each day; the second I sat down, I looked around my house and felt guilty for taking the time to sit when so much needed to be done.

-So, I made the decision to take control back over my life.
+So, I made the decision to learn to lower stress and to take control back over my life.
 I said “no,” and made a point to be home more on weeknights.

 Simply allowing myself the time to cook for my family and clean my house did wonders for my ability to relax.

 Don’t Sweat the Small Stuff

 When life is crazy and too much is going on to handle, some things just have to be let go.

 There’s no point in crying over the climbing price of gas when a member of your family is lying in a hospital bed an hour away from you.